zacanger/niddesa/text/book/00-introduction.md

 and may inform future corrections and revisions.

-This translation prefers Pali over Sanskrit terms (Dhamma vs. Dharma, kamma vs. karma, etc.), and chooses to forgo diacritics and accents, as those are both difficult to work with in English-language software, and difficult for most native English speakers to understand.
+This translation prefers Pali over Sanskrit terms (Dhamma vs. Dharma, kamma vs. kamma, etc.), and chooses to forgo diacritics and accents, as those are both difficult to work with in English-language software, and difficult for most native English speakers to understand.
 To paraphrase Engels, changing the words we use a bit won't change the things themselves.